suckowbiz/dockerside/README.md

 ## Run

-I built Dockerimages from most of the Dockerfiles and made them available on my account at docker hub [https://hub.docker.com/u/suckowbiz/](https://hub.docker.com/u/suckowbiz/).
+I built Dockerimages from most of the Dockerfiles and made them available on my account at quay.io [https://quay.io/user/suckowbiz](https://quay.io/user/suckowbiz).

 ## License